pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 ## Background

 State Sync is a protocol within a `Pocket` node that enables the download and maintenance of the latest world state.
 This protocol enables network actors to participate in network activities (like _Consensus_ or _Web3 Provisioning & Access_) in present time, by ensuring the synchronization of the individual node with the collective network.

+The Pocket network node includes two distinct types of state sync processes: **Passive State Sync** and **Active State Sync** process.

-## State Sync - Peer Metadata
+## Passive State Sync
+In passive state synchronization, the Pocket node consistently communicates with the its peers in the network to stay updated with the latest global state.
+It does this by sending periodic `PeerSyncMetadata` to gather network state and and by requesting missing blocks via `GetBlock` requests and processing the incoming blocks.
+This approach makes sure that the node has the latest information on the network's state, allowing it to function efficiently.
+Both validator and non-validator nodes performs passive state sync.
+Passive state synchronization ensures that all nodes in the network will eventually be synchronized.

+### Peer Metadata

 A node participating in the `State Sync` protocol can act as both a _server_ and/or a _client_ to its `Network Peers`.
 A pre-requisite of the State Sync protocol is for the `P2P` module to maintain an active set of network peers, along with metadata corresponding to the persistence data they have available.